kiwi0fruit/jats/README.md

 And this would exactly mean that conscious Khyzhnyak functions from base temperament are the most differentiated functions of the type.

-### 11.7 Model A analogue stub with Gulenko's temperaments and Khyzhnyak functions
+### 11.7 Model A analogue stub with Gulenko's temperaments and Khizhnyak functions

 * 1, 2, 3, 4 - **conscious** temperaments positions,
 * 5, 6, 7, 8 - **semiconscious** (automatic) temperaments positions,